seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 seven consecutive runs and was attempted on all seven, and `bls.gov` has returned 403 for longer than that.
-A host that refuses on three consecutive runs is given a next-attempt date two days out, recorded on the lane beside the response it gave; until then the lane is declared unserved in the appendix, its items publish no figure and no date, and no search is spent on it. **The budget freed is spent on class A** (§6), which is where this engine's own coins are, and that is the whole point of the rule: a refusal costs one line of bookkeeping instead of one search per run forever.
+A host that refuses on three consecutive runs is given a next-attempt date two days out, recorded on the lane beside the response it gave; until then the lane is declared unserved in the appendix, its items publish no figure, and no search is spent on it. **The budget freed is spent on class A** (§6), which is where this engine's own coins are, and that is the whole point of the rule: a refusal costs one line of bookkeeping instead of one search per run forever. **The backoff suspends the HOST and never the DATE:** an event the refusing host's own issuer scheduled is `reported` wherever two sources that are not aggregators of one another carry its date and no publisher contradicts it (§6), and it prints as a `reported` date prints — the next-attempt date governs when the host is asked again, never whether the date is printed. **Measured 26.09, 12:27 Tbilisi:** the employment report inside that run's window — dated by two independent calendars in the run's own state, and by its issuer's own schedule as the Architect's session read it the same day — stood at `none` behind `bls.gov`'s backoff, and a book of seventeen same-side longs reached the week's largest scheduled print in no form.

 **A host that refuses THREE next-attempt dates in a row is RE-SOURCED, not waited on.** The backoff above was written to stop a run spending a search on a publisher that will not